AmokSolderer/APC/README.md

 ### Special features

-* Hardware extensions interface (the pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware)
+* Hardware extensions interface.
+The pinout is compatible to the Sound Overlay Solenoid Board used in games like Whirlwind, but it is upgraded a bit to support all kind of self made hardware
-* A socket for a Raspberry Pi which can be used to run PinMame from the APC board
+* A socket for a Raspberry Pi which can be used to run PinMame on the APC board
 * [PinMameExceptions](https://github.com/AmokSolderer/APC/blob/master/DOC/PinMame_howto.md#programming-exceptions) are game specific code blocks that act like a man-in-the-middle between the game HW and PinMame.
 That means even if your game is running in PinMame you can still introduce some changes.
 Take a look at my [Jungle Lord video](https://www.youtube.com/watch?v=bbfhH_-gMfE) to see how a few lines of code can change a game dramatically.

 Typical examples for the use of PinMameExceptions are: